kojq/gal/SECURITY.md

 ## Reporting a Vulnerability

+A security vulnerability is a weakness that enables attackers to compromise confidentiality, integrity, and availability.

+Private vulnerability reporting is enabled for the repository.

-Contact us through a community platform.
+If that is not possible to use, contact us through a community platform.

 If that is not possible, create an issue to indicate severity, and prepare for further action.

-When prompted, state the vulnerability, how to exploit the vulnerability, and where the vulnerability is located in source code.
+If your report is not private, only when prompted, state the class of vulnerability, the vulnerability, how to exploit the vulnerability, and where the vulnerability is located in source code.